oshkosher/advent2023/README.md

 won't match mine, and my code might fail on other inputs.

 TODO:
-- test code on other inputs by making a few different login ids
 - speed up day23
-- self-contained solution for day 25 (rather than solving visually)
 - solve day 24 without using sympy